FAQ for Outgoers

 Use the opportunity to improve your language skills or even start learning a totally new language.
 Indeed, knowledge of languages which are less widespread in Western Europe (East European languages, Chinese, Japanese) increases the chances of getting an attractive place to study abroad or a scholarship; it is also a valuable additional qualification for later applications .

 Good proficiency in English is taken for granted.
-Any deficits can be dealt with in the course: English: Fit for Study Abroad (WIENSQ2).
+Any deficits can be dealt with the course offer in Nürnberg and Erlangen.

 In the Language-Duo-Programme of FAU or as a Buddy with us, you have the opportunity before your study abroad to meet international Students at FAU and practise the foreign language.
 More information on this: Language Skills/ Planning.